 Throughout the unit, students are encouraged to actively engage in class through interactive interactive workshop tasks and design a short in-depth research project on a topic of their choice but relevant to the themes covered in workshops.
 This unit is taught entirely in English, and no prior knowledge of Korean language is assumed.

-- Typically this unit is assessed in the following ways: (1) group work; (2) research project (including research proposal and annotated bibliography); and (3) participation (which may include an online component).
+- Indicative assessments in this unit are as follows: (1) group work; (2) research project (including research proposal and annotated bibliography); and (3) participation (which may include an online component).
 Further information is available in the unit outline.